Semiconductor manufacturing

 “Making an investment into [semiconductor production] locally, can put you on the map globally, as a place where this kind of work can be done,” Flaim added.
 “Right now, there’s a race to identify where there’s local expertise, local capabilities, a local ecosystem where people can make investments to establish their companies for making varying semiconductor-based devices.”

-With local expertise from our over 4,000 science, technology, engineering, and mathematics (STEM) grads in 2021, combining with the capabilities of facilities like the nanoFAB, the Edmonton region is an ideal hub for semiconductor industry and investment.
+With local expertise from our over 4,000 science, technology, engineering, and mathematics (STEM) grads in 2021, combining with the capabilities of facilities like the nanoFAB, the Edmonton Region is an ideal hub for semiconductor industry and investment.

 “Over the past five, maybe six years, we’ve seen huge growth in this industry,” said Rezazadeh.
 “There’s so many companies that have popped up locally in the last five years due largely to the equipment they’ve been able to access through nanoFAB.
 We now have some of the most cutting-edge capabilities in Canada.”